TLeonardUK/jiteval/README.md

 It was originally designed for real-time performance critical applications such as video games.

 # What type of expressions are supported?
 The library supports all standard C operators, along with function calls and variables.
+It uses strongly-typed, cast-sensitive semantics (again like C).

 Support data types are: int, float, string, bool.